THUMBS DOWN PUBLISHERS LIST

 - Park East Press (Dallas TX) (formerly Durban House, formerly Oakley Press) (may no longer be active)

-- Pegasus Elliot Mackenzie Publishers Ltd (under common ownership with Artemis Publishers Ltd (Cambridge UK)
+- Pegasus Elliot Mackenzie Publishers Ltd (under common directorship with Artemis Publishers Ltd (Cambridge UK)

 - Raider Publishing International, also d.b.a.
 Green Shore Publishing (former names include Purehaven Press and Perimedes Publishing) (uses various addresses, but probably located in Newark, NJ)